AP or IB? A prospective client emailed me yesterday with a question that is regularly asked of me when I give presentations on college admission.

 How to choose AP or IB

-For some students, the choice between AP or IB will be simple: their high school may offer one or the other but not both.
-So if you don’t really have a choice, embrace the curriculum offered by your school and commit to doing the best possible job you can in that curriculum.
+For some students, the choice between AP or IB will be simple.
+Their high school may offer one or the other but not both.
+So if you don’t really have a choice, embrace the curriculum offered by your school.
+Also commit to doing the best possible job you can in that curriculum.

-Consider the IB, however, if you tend to like a wide variety of subjects and perform well in all of them.
+Consider the IB, if you tend to like a wide variety of subjects and perform well in all of them.
 Similarly, consider the IB if you would like to focus in on a particular subject during the two-year diploma program.
-Some students find that they get more out of their IB chemistry or physics courses, for example, because they dive more deeply into the subject over two years than they can during a one-year AP course.
+Some students find that they get more out of their IB chemistry or physics courses.
+For example, because they dive more deeply into the subject over two years than they can during a one-year AP course.

 Economies of scale dictate the choices.
 For example, an IB program in a small private or international school may not have a large enough enrollment to offer a full range of courses in the social sciences or fine arts.
 So look carefully at what the school does (and doesn’t offer) before you sign up for that school.